 The property is owned 100% by VR, registered to the Company’s wholly-owned, Nevada-registered US subsidiary Renntiger Resources USA Ltd. The property was staked directly by the Company; there are no associated joint venture or carried interests, and there are no royalties.

-A tabulated compilation of all exploration work completed by VR at Bonita during the past four years is included in the series of maps and figures which follows this section.
+A tabulated compilation of all exploration work completed by VR at Bonita during the past four years, from 2014 to 2017 inclusive, is included in the series of maps and figures which follows this section.

-- Independent Technical Report completed in February 2017 (www.sedar.com).
-The report includes ALL exploration data collected by the Company from 2014 through 2016.
-The 2017 diamond drill program is based on the recommendations in the report.
+- Independent NI 43-101 Technical Report completed in February 2017 (www.sedar.com), summarizing ALL data collected by the Company during three years of exploration from 2014 through 2016.
+The drill programs conducted in the fall of 2017 and spring of 2018 are based on the recommendations in the 43-101 report.

-- Ground-based Induced Polarization (IP) geophysical survey.
-The survey comprises 7 test lines across eight exploration targets for 16 line-kilometres in total, using both 150 and 200 metre dipole spacings.
+- Ground-based Induced Polarization (IP) geophysical survey: 7 test lines across eight exploration targets for 16 line-kilometres in total, using both 150 and 200 metre dipole spacings.

 - Ongoing geological mapping and sampling across the property.
 A total of 123 rock samples have been collected for geochemistry between 2014 to 2017.

-- Ongoing soil sampling across the property.
-A total of 747 soil samples have been collected for geochemistry between 2014 and 2017, from 18 lines spanning 37 line-km's.
+- Ongoing soil sampling across the property: a total of 747 soil samples were collected for geochemistry between 2014 and 2017 from 18 lines covering 37 line-km's; an additional 180 samples were collected in 2018 from 5 lines covering 9 line-km’s over the Corral target.

-- An airborne ZTEM electromagnetic survey consisting of 36 lines spaced 200 m apart covering a total area of approximately 6 by 10 kilometres.
+- Airborne ZTEM electromagnetic survey, summer 2017, to map alteration: 36 lines spaced 200 m apart covering a 6 by 10 kilometre block.
 Depth-slice plan maps were produced from 2-D inversions, and a block model from 3-D inversions.
-Drilling will target conductive bodies within broad alteration zones defined by high resistivity.
+First pass drilling tests integrated targets associated with both central conductive pipes and peripheral high resistivity alteration rings as defined by ZTEM.

-- First pass diamond drill program, including four holes on three separate targets, for a total of 1,871 metres.
+- First pass diamond drill program in the fall of 2017, including four holes on three separate targets for a total of 1,871 metres.
 A total of 871 samples were taken for geochemistry, normally on successive 1.5 metre intervals.
+Results are summarized in the news release dated January 9, 2017, and available on this website.

 Bonita is an alkaline, polyphase Middle Jurassic batholith that formed at the same time and in the same tectonic belt as the past-producing Yerington porphyry copper camp located some 150 kilometers to the south in west-central Nevada.
 As shown in the paleotectonic map at the start of the series of maps and follows which follows this text, Yerington and Bonita are the southern end of a continent-scale porphyry copper belt of Early Jurassic age.